The term "Jehovah" is a fabricated word.

 The Authorized Catholic Bible, in a note on Exodus 3.14, states,

-YAHWEH does not come from I am who I am.
+albeit somewhat improperly (YAHWEH does not come from I am who I am.

 It more properly comes from verse 15 where God

-states His own name quite plainly as YHWH
+states His own name quite plainly as YHWH):

 "3:14.
 I am who am: apparently this utterance

-Yahweh, the proper personal name of the God of Israel.
+is the source of the word Yahweh, the proper personal name of the God of Israel.

 It is commonly explained in reference to God as the absolute and necessary Being.